diem/website/website/blog/2019-11-15-5-months-and-growing-strong.md

 The TSC will oversee and coordinate the technical design and development of the Libra network on behalf of the Libra Association members.
 Libra Association members will decide together how the TSC will operate, including how its members will be determined, the full scope of its responsibilities, and how the extended community can support specific initiatives.

 ## What opportunities interest you as a Libra developer?

-As a Libra developer, you're an incredibly important contributor to the Libra project.
-We're excited to be on this journey with you, and with everyone in our extended developer community, and we look forward to our continued progress toward mainnet launch.
+As a Libra developer, you’re an incredibly important contributor to the Libra project.
+We’re excited to be on this journey with you, and with everyone in our extended developer community, and we look forward to our continued progress toward mainnet launch.

 We invite you to dive in deeper, wherever you see the best opportunity to help us all move forward faster: